pfremaux/webserver-lib/README.md

 ## Installation
 ### From sources
-The jar is not stored in repositories.
+The jar is not stored in a repository (this project doesn't require any dependency, just a JDK).
 So you'll need to manually paste the jar in a valid dependency path.
 - checkout the right branch (each version should have a branch).
 - run `build.bat` or `build.sh`.
 - you should get `weberserver-lib.jar` and `server-config.properties`.
 - put the jar in your project's libs directory and server-config.properties in your resources directory.
-- read the documenation.
+- read the documetation.

 ## Examples
 ### Declare a new endpoint